 I require fast conveyancing in Monmouth as I am faced with a deadline to exchange contracts within one month.
 A home loan is not required.
 Can I avoid the conveyancing searches to save money and time?

 As you are are a cash buyer you have the choice not to have searches conducted although no law firm would recommend that you don't.
 With plenty of history conveyancing in Monmouth the following are instances of issues that can crop up and therefore affect the marketability of the property: Enforcement Actions, Overdue Charges, Overdue Grants, Railway Schemes,...

-My father-in-law has encouraged me to appoint his conveyancers in Monmouth.
+My partner has urged me to instruct his conveyancing solicitors in Monmouth.
 Should I use them?

-There are no two ways about it the ideal way to select a conveyancing lawyer is to seek recommendations from friends or family who have experience in using the firm that you are contemplating using.
+There are no two ways about it it’s preferable to find a conveyancing practitioner is to seek referrals from friends or relatives who have previously instructed the firm you're contemplating using.

 Finally our conveyancing in Monmouth completes this Friday, however the sellers I am buying from wishes to vacate the next day at afternoon.
 Do I agree to this?

 It is not possible to complete on a Saturday because the bank systems are not operational.